 The lawsuits, filed in the Guangzhou intellectual property court, alleged infringement of three patents and asked for an injunction of manufacture, use, sale and offer for sale, and damage awards.
-A first-instance judgment was issued on August 7, 2020 ordering the three defendants to collectively pay damages in the amount of approximately Chinese Yuan ("CNY") 10.5 million (approximately \$1,626), including court fees, with respect of one of the patents.
+A first-instance judgment was issued on August 7, 2020 ordering the three defendants to collectively pay damages in the amount of approximately Chinese Yuan ("CNY") 10.5 million (approximately \$1,623), including court fees, with respect of one of the patents.
 The Company has filed an appeal with the Supreme People's Court of China.
 The first instance court's judgement is not effective or enforceable pending the appeal.
-In addition, in January 2021, Huawei filed a motion to increase its claimed monetary damages to CNY 50.5 million (approximately \$7,818) and for a preliminary injunction with respect to the second lawsuit.
+In addition, in January 2021, Huawei filed a motion to increase its claimed monetary damages to CNY 50.5 million (approximately \$7,808) and for a preliminary injunction with respect to the second lawsuit.
 In February 2021, a preliminary injunction was rendered by the Guangzhou intellectual property court with respect to such second lawsuit and applying to seven inverter models.
 In line with the court's mandate, the Company took immediate action to make software changes to meet the court order and also appealed the decision.
-In addition, in February 22, 2021 a first-instance judgment was issued ordering the three defendants to collectively pay damages in the amount of CNY 50.5 million (approximately \$7,818), including court fees, with respect to the second patent.
+In addition, in February 22, 2021 a first-instance judgment was issued ordering the three defendants to collectively pay damages in the amount of CNY 50.5 million (approximately \$7,808), including court fees, with respect to the second patent.
 The Company appealed this judgement with the Supreme People's Court.
+The first instance court's judgement is not effective or enforceable pending the appeal.
+In October 2021, a first-instance judgment was issued ordering the three defendants to collectively pay damages in the amount of approximately CNY 10.5 million (approximately \$1,623), including court fees, with respect to the third lawsuit.
+The Company has filed an appeal with the Supreme People's Court of China.
 The first instance court's judgement is not effective or enforceable pending the appeal.
 The Company believes that it has meritorious defenses to the claims asserted by Huawei.

-In December 2019, the Company received a lawsuit filed by a former consultant of the Company and its Israeli subsidiary in the amount of 25.5 million NIS (approximately \$7,822) claiming damages caused relating to a terminated consulting agreement and stock options therein.
+In December 2019, the Company received a lawsuit filed by a former consultant of the Company and its Israeli subsidiary in the amount of 25.5 million NIS (approximately \$7,897) claiming damages caused relating to a terminated consulting agreement and stock options therein.
 The Company believes it has meritorious defenses to the claims asserted and intends to vigorously defend against this lawsuit.

-As of June 30, 2021, accrued amounts for legal claims of \$9,267, were recorded in accrued expenses and other current liabilities.
+As of September 30, 2021, accrued amounts for legal claims of \$11,132, were recorded in accrued expenses and other current liabilities.

-NOTE 10:- STOCK CAPITAL
+NOTE 11:- STOCK CAPITAL